VigneshwarRamalingam/Customer_Segmentaion_Analysis/README.md

   </table>

 - <b>Bike purchases over last 3 years by Gender</b><br>
-  - Most bike puechases are done by Feamale over the last 3 years.
-Approximately 51% of the bike purchases are done by Female compared to 49% of the purchases being done by Male.
+   - Over the past three years, females have made the majority of bike purchases.
+In comparison to 49% of purchases made by men, women make about 51% of all bike purchases.
-  - The Female purchases are 10,000 more than that of Male purchases (numerically).
+   - Purchases made by women total 10,000 more than those made by men
   <img src="data%20visualization/Female%20vs%20Male%20Bike%20Purchases.PNG" height="400" align="middle">

 - <b>New vs Old Customers Job Industry Distribution</b><br>
-  - Most New customers are from the Manufacturing and Financial Services sector (approx 20% of the New Customers).
+  - Approximately 20% of new consumers come from the manufacturing and financial services sectors.
-  - The lowest number of customers are from the Agriculture and Telecom sector approx 3%.
+  - The telecom and agriculture sectors account for the fewest customers—roughly 3%—among the total.
-  - Similar trend is observed among Old Customers as well.<br>
+  - An analogous pattern is noted among elderly clients as well.<br>
   <table>
   <tr>
     <td><b>Old Customers by Job Industry</b></td>